“Who’s Afraid of A.I.” Cards

 - Come back together as a larger group to discuss the results.

 This card deck is part of my larger research project: a book entitled Big Data.
 Big Design.
-Why Designers Should Care about Machine Learning (Princeton Arch Press, 2021)
+Why Designers Should Care about Artificial Intelligence (Princeton Arch Press, 2021)

 GREAT A.I.
 TOOLS